vs-nascimento/git_storage/README.md

 ## Example

-You can find a complete implementation example in the [`/example`](/example) folder.
+A complete example is available in the [`/example`](/example) directory.

 ## Contributions

 Contributions are welcome!
-If you find a bug or have a suggestion for improvement, feel free to open an [Issue](https://github.com/yourusername/git_storage/issues) or submit a [Pull Request](https://github.com/yourusername/git_storage/pulls).
+If you find a bug or have a suggestion, please open an [Issue](https://github.com/yourusername/git_storage/issues) or submit a [Pull Request](https://github.com/yourusername/git_storage/pulls).

 ## License